 There is little doubt in anybody’s mind, that one of the most haunted places in Charlotte is Queens University.
 The school has a fascinating history which more than explains why there is so much paranormal activity going on here!

 There are various different examples of paranormal activity, associated with different areas throughout the school.

-For example, underneath Dana Auditorium on the main campus you will find the Suzanne Little Rehearsal Hall.
+For example, underneath Dana Auditorium on the main campus, you will find the Suzanne Little Rehearsal Hall.
 Where students can go to practice prior to a performance.
-It is also where many students have spotted the apparition of a well dressed lady, who walks past them before vanishing into thin air!
+It is also where many students have spotted the apparition of a well-dressed lady, who walks past them before vanishing into thin air!

 Another example would be found over at Hall Brown, which is also known as Overcash Hall.
 Students claim that room 303 is particularly haunted and that one night a student awoke to find her redhead roommate slumped over the desk.
-It wasn’t until she tried to wake the girl to put her to bed, that she noticed the dark straggly hair and realised it was not her friend.
+It wasn’t until she tried to wake the girl to put her to bed, that she noticed the dark straggly hair and realized it was not her friend.

 She promptly screamed, at which point the figure vanished and her real roommate woke up with a start – where she had been sleeping all along!

 We are not even close to being done with the spooky stories, coming out of Queens University but we’ll leave it there for now!